pauldotyu/moaw/workshops/pre03-aks/workshop.md

 Earlier, we learned that Kubernetes uses YAML manifests to describe the state of your cluster.

-In the previous secion, we used `kubectl` to run a pod using both the imperative and declarative approaches.
+In the previous section, we used `kubectl` to run a pod using both the imperative and declarative approaches.

 But, did you know that `kubectl` can also be used to generate YAML manifests for you?
 Let's take a look at how we can do that to generate a YAML file for our app.